India–Sri Lanka relations: Culture

 The two countries share near-identical racial and cultural ties.

-Sinhalese people who make up 75% of the total population descend in part from Northern Indian Indo-Aryan settlers who migrated the Island from 543BCE to 243BCE.
-Tamil people (included Indian Tamils and Sri Lankan Moors) who make up 25% of the total population belonging to the Dravidian group that migrated to the island from 300BC.
+Sinhalese people who make up 75% of the total population descend in part from Northern Indian Indo-Aryan settlers who migrated the Island from 543 BCE to 243 BCE.
+Tamil people (included Indian Tamils and Sri Lankan Moors) who make up 26% of the total population belonging to the Dravidian group that migrated to the island from 300BC.